 And although Tew Lay is on Railay East, it still makes a fantastic place to watch a sunset in Railay.
 The land here actually curves around and you end up facing back towards the isthmus making for an unforgettable sunset.

 Go here, order a drink, and wipe away all your cares in the world.

-Hire a longtail boat to take you to some remote islands and beaches and pack a cooler full of beer to enjoy on a secluded sandbar.
-Some of the shops around Railay sell disposable coolers and you can buy ice at most of the hotels.
-If you do partake in a booze cruise, just be sure to take all those empty cans back with you.
+Hire a longtail boat to take you to some remote islands and pack an ice chest (cooler, esky) full of beers.
+You can buy ice at most hotels in Railay.
+If you do form your own booze cruise, just be sure to take all those empty cans back with you to recycle.

 Cheap Eats of Walking Street

 Walking Street boasts the biggest assortment of local restaurants at affordable prices.
 They each have similar menus, which are presented in front of each establishment.
 So don’t hesitate to browse through the menus to compare.
 We’ve been to most of these restaurants.
 While each has been very satisfying, we haven’t found a favorite that stands out above the rest.

 Although Thai food is most prominent (and delicious) in Railay, you can also find many other western staples, pizza, Indian cuisine, kebabs, vegetarian food, and much more.
 Here are some of the local joints you can find on Walking Street, from our most recent visit:

 - 1 Stop – Vegetarian and vegan food.